pdennis/epstein_markdown/README.md

 ## About

-All documents have been processed through Mistral OCR, which is currently the best document-aware processing system available.
+All documents have been processed through Mistral OCR, which is (in my testing) currently the best document-aware processing system available.
 The OCR is context-aware and can recognize redactions and other document features, providing a more easily parsable unstructured dataset than the traditional OCR that shipped with the government's released documents.

 ## Sources